qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 The UI components are the primary adapters, drawn in red; domain objects with view logic are in blue; the API adapters are the secondary adapters, in green.

-Originally, the Hexagonal Architecture pattern distinguishes primary ports - ports that _drive the system_ - and secondary ports - ports that _are driven by the system_.
+> The Hexagonal Architecture pattern distinguishes primary ports - ports that _drive the system_ - and secondary ports - ports that _are driven by the system_.
 In this post, we use the primary/secondary terms also for the adapters that realize the primary and secondary ports.

 ## Primary adapters: UI Components

 The front end should help the facilitator to create valid Diagnostic Sessions, sessions in short.
 A valid session is one that has a valid team name, a date, and a number of participants between 1 and 30.
 A session can be marked as 'test' session, which fixes the number of participants to 3.

-On quite a few projects we have seen developers putting such validation logic in front-end components (Vue.js components in our case).
-Although Vue.js components lend themselves better for fast tests, than for example Angular components, testing front-end components can still be a pain, especially when their logic becomes more complicated.
-The clutter in the tests having to do with setting up front end wrappers and possibly spying on services, often obfuscates what the tests are really about: validation, or other logic.
+On quite a few projects, we have seen developers putting such validation logic in front-end components - [Vue.js](https://vuex.vuejs.org/) components in our case.
+Although Vue.js components lend themselves better for fast tests than for example Angular components, testing front-end components can still be a pain, especially when their logic becomes more complicated.
+The clutter in the tests having to do with setting up front end wrappers and possibly spying on services often obfuscates what the tests are really about: validation and other logic.
 The option to add logic to strings within the html template often makes things worse.

 Therefore, we separate the logic from the UI components as much as possible.
 Our rule of thumb here is: any 'if' in a UI component is a candidate for moving to the domain.
 By doing so, we try to keep the UI components as thin as they can possibly be, focused on displaying state and passing commands to the domain.